 3. To train you in strategic thinking as well as in analysing and making sense of the complexities of the business world around you.

-3. Understand the issues that strategist might face when using these tools
+3. Understand the issues that strategists might face when using these tools.

 4. Link a specific case to general theoretical issues and approaches.

 5. Make sense of a business situation, analyse it using relevant models and develop a strategy.

 The module consists of ten weekly lectures and four fortnightly seminars.
 The lectures introduce you to key strategic management concepts and theories.
 The seminars are aimed at demonstrating the application of the concepts to contemporary business practice.
 Lecture slides will be posted on Moodle.
 During the lectures, seminar tasks will be set.
 These can be based on case-study exercises and/or relevant readings.
 The seminar material will be broadly related to material covered in the lectures, but it will usually also introduce you to something new.

 This module does not appear to have a published bibliography.